 Goguryeo Kingdom (37BC~7th Century)

 The Goguryeo Kingdom was founded on the Northern part of Korea which was surrounded by the hostile Han (Chinese) tribes in the North.
 The Kingdom formed a strong warrior corp known as the "Sun Bae" in an attempt to consolidate it's power.
 "Sun Bae" means a man of virtue who never recoils from fighting.
+It defined the best martial arts in Korea and the group became legendary for their martial art moves (In modern Korea, Sun Bae refers to the most senior).
 In peacetime, it was said that they lived in groups learning history and literary arts as well as serving their appointments for the King which included guarding the Kingdom and building roads and structures.
-They wore the finest silk and were the designated teachers for the Kingdom.
-In wartime, they would organise themselves and defend the Kingdom with their strong willed bravery.
+They wore the finest silk and were the designated teachers for the Kingdom, the best martial artists.
+In wartime, they would organise themselves and defend the Kingdom with their strong willed bravery and their martial art techniques.

 The Taekwondo competitions sometimes involved fighting in pits with wild animals or beneath frozen river beds under the ice.
-The "Sun Bae" became legendary for their feats of bravery.
+The "Sun Bae" became legendary for their feats of bravery and martial art moves.

 Baekje Kingdom (18BC~7th Century)

-Although practised, martial arts were not encouraged by this Kingdom.
+Although practised, martial art styles were not encouraged by this Kingdom.
 However, ancient records show that horseback riding, archery and bare handed arts were practised among both the military and the common people during this period.

 Silla Kingdom (57BC~10th Century)